COVID-19 in Botswana

 COVID-19 National Webinar Series

 In April 2020, the Botswana-Rutgers Partnership for Health launched a series of webinars designed to quickly prepare Botswana’s frontline health workers with the knowledge, skills, and tools to combat COVID-19.
-The Botswana COVID-19 Webinars are being organized in collaboration with the Botswana Ministry of Health and Wellness, the University of Botswana, and the Botswana-Harvard AIDS Institute Partnership.
+The Botswana COVID-19 Webinars were organized in collaboration with the Botswana Ministry of Health and Wellness, the University of Botswana, and the Botswana-Harvard AIDS Institute Partnership.
 The interprofessional team of presenters includes experts from medicine, public health, and epidemiology, as well as government health officials.
 The program has enabled wide dissemination of information on COVID-19 preparedness, recovery, and resiliency.

 View the webinar series on YouTube.